Stark-State-Software-Devlopment-Guild/SDGSandbox/Notes/intro_html.md

 Keywords surrounded by angle brackets that are read by the rendering engine.
 After parsing the file, the engine applies style based on the surrounding 'tags'.

 #### Paragraph Tag
+The paragraph tag is the most basic text display tag.
+It displays the inner-text in block format.
+Used for the main body of a given section.

 ###### For example:

 ```{.html caption="Hello World"}